adgatemedia/adgate-rewards-rest-api/README.md

 You may pass a two-letter language code to retrieve the offers in their native language (if available), such as `de`.
 The default is `en` for English.

 You may fetch offers for mobile devices by passing a `device` GET param with a value of `android`, `iphone`, or `ipad`.
 If your users are coming from a native app, pass a `android_id` or `ios_id` GET variable with the corresponding unique device ID provided by the app (`ANDROID_ID` for Android, `IDFA` for iOS).
 This will return offers that require these identifiers to be preset.
+You may also fetch offers matching a user's user-agent string by passing a `ua` GET variable (this supercedes the `device` param.)

 Returned attributes for each offer: